-The streaming dongle has been a big hit in the States, and is now launching elsewhere, including the UK, with Chandra telling us that he simply 'couldn't wait any longer' to widen the device's reach.
+The streaming dongle has been a big hit in the States and is now launching elsewhere, with hints that it will be headed to Australia soon as well.
+Chandra told us he simply 'couldn't wait any longer' to widen the device's reach.

 "It's been nine months, but to be completely honest we were completely overwhelmed by its popularity in the US and we had to get the partnerships done in other countries in order to bring a great service," he explained.

-One of the big uniques selling points of Chromecast - especially against direct rival services in the UK like Sky's Now TV box and Roku - is the ability to 'cast' web pages and therefore potentially other video services.
+One of the big unique selling points of Chromecast is the ability to 'cast' web pages and therefore potentially other video services.